Is Bok Tower Gardens Open and what are your hours of operation?

 Do you have any admission discounts?

-We are temporarily suspending all discount programs during the timed ticket entry phase.
+We are temporarily suspending all discount programs.
 We will continuously monitor and update our operations as evaluations are completed.
 We are offering free admission to active members of the military.

 Do we need to practice physical distancing while in the Gardens?